is0692vs/pr-cannon/README.md

 Options:
-  -p, --path <path>  Destination path in the repository -m, --auto-merge   Automatically merge PR if no conflicts and you are the repo owner -h, --help         Display help for command
+  -p, --path <path>  Destination path in the repository -m, --auto-merge   Automatically merge PR if no conflicts and you are the repo owner -k, --keep-branch  Keep the branch after auto-merging (by default, branch is deleted after merge) -h, --help         Display help for command
 ```